triton-inference-server/server/deploy/single_server/README.rst

     or earlier version or a GKE 1.14.6 or later version to avoid this issue.**

-Simple helm chart for installing a single cluster of the NVIDIA TensorRT Inference Server.
+A helm chart for installing a single cluster of the NVIDIA TensorRT Inference Server is provided.
 By default the cluster contains a single instance of the inference server but the *replicaCount* configuration parameter can be set to create a cluster of any size, as described below.
 This guide assumes you already have a functional Kubernetes